 Tour day-by-day

-Day 1: Arrive Melbourne, transfer to your accommodation for the next three nights.
+Day 1: Arrive Melbourne, transfer to your accommodation for the next two nights.

-Day 2: At your leisure to explore the cosmopolitan city of Melbourne.
+Day 2: Explore the history and attractions of the city, with a half day Boroughs of Melbourne tour, with time at leisure to explore on your own afterwards.
 The many attractions of the city vary from the spectacular parklands and gardens that surround the city, to the museums and festivals that are a continuing part of the city life.
 Excellent restaurants are on every corner and cater to every taste.

 Day 3: Upon arrival into Mildura from Melbourne Airport (MEL), meet your Echidna Walkabout wildlife guide to commence an epic private adventure across the Australian outback at Lake Mungo in the Willandra Lakes World Heritage Area.